-An exception to this is the biological cultivation, which may use a crop free zone of 3 meter without any spray drift reduction.
-If for a product for which an application for authorisation is made it is clearly indicated on the label (instructions for use) to be applicable for biological cultivation, Ctgb will use the default spray drift values.
+An exception to this is the biological cultivation, for which it is allowed to use a crop free zone of 3 meter with a spray drift reduction of 75%.
+If for a product for which an application for authorisation is made it is clearly indicated on the label (instructions for use) to be applicable for biological cultivation, Ctgb will use the spray drift values relevant for this situation.
 Any required additional mitigation should then be stated on the label.